-- There’s a new way to shop for health insurance.
-If you don’t have insurance, are a small business owner or are self-employed, you can find a plan that works for you in the Health Insurance Marketplace in your state.
+- If you don’t have insurance, you can find a plan that works for you and your family in the Health Insurance Marketplace in your state.
 Help is available every step of the way.
 You can get your questions answered about finding a plan or completing the application in person, by phone or online.

-- All plans offered in the marketplace are required to cover important benefits, such as doctor visits, emergency care, hospital care, prescription drugs, preventive care and more.
+- Plans offered in the marketplace are required to cover important benefits, such as doctor visits, emergency care, hospitalization, prescription drugs, preventive care and more.

 - It is important to know as an American Indian or Alaska Native you will not pay a penalty if you decide not to buy health coverage.

 - If you do decide to buy coverage, you have more opportunities to buy coverage through the marketplace in your state.
 Usually, there is just a once-a-year opportunity to enroll, but tribal members can enroll monthly.

 Financial help is available

 - Depending on your income, you may be able to get financial help to cover some of the costs for health insurance you purchase through the Health Insurance Marketplace.